mendhak/steam-github-profile-status/README.md

-_Work in progress_

-This script will attempt to update the [Github user profile status](https://github.blog/changelog/2019-01-09-set-your-status/) with the game currently being played on Steam.
+This script will attempt to update your [Github user profile status](https://github.blog/changelog/2019-01-09-set-your-status/) with the game currently being played on Steam.

-It's a NodeJS script so it should be able to run in a number of different ways.
-(TBC)

-This script needs a [Github Access Token](https://github.com/settings/tokens) with the `user` scope.
+To use this script, you'll need to generate a [Github Access Token](https://github.com/settings/tokens) with the `user` scope.

+## How to use

+To run it as a Github Action:

+      - name: Set My Github Status From Steam
+        uses: mendhak/steam-github-profile-status@v1
+        env:
+          STEAM_USER_ID: "YOUR_STEAM_USER_ID"
+          GITHUB_ACCESS_TOKEN: "${{ secrets.GITHUB_ACCESS_TOKEN }}"

+You can consider running it [on a Github Action schedule](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule)

-To run it in Docker:
+To run it in a Docker container:

     docker run --rm -e GITHUB_ACCESS_TOKEN=xxxxxxxxxxxxxxxxx -e STEAM_USER_ID=76561197984170060 mendhak/steam-github-profile-status:latest

-To run it as a script:
+To run it as a standalone NodeJS script:

     export STEAM_USER_ID=76561197984170060
     export GITHUB_ACCESS_TOKEN=xxxxxxxxxxxxxxxxx